-The Magic of Crafting and Wayland the Smith
+The Magic of Craftsmen and Blacksmiths

 The clang of iron on iron, the heat of burning coal, and the tang of magic in the air.
 Not all enchantments come from wizards and witches.
-Some come from a more tangible and down to earth source.
-Call it blue collar magic if you will, but the abilities of blacksmiths and craftsmen can rival that of all but the most powerful of sorcerers.
+Some come from a more tangible and down-to-earth source.
+Call it blue-collar magic if you will, but the abilities of blacksmiths and craftsmen can rival that of all but the most powerful of sorcerers.

 Throughout the many incursions into Ireland, the Tuatha de Danann are the most loved and cherished of the ancient Irish deities.
 With their wisdom and their fighting prowess, they were a formidable race and had many craftsmen and smiths among them.

-The third is Goibhniu, whose name derived from Old Irish “gobae,” which means “smith.”
-He was the metal smith of the Tuatha De, creating swords that would never fail to strike its target.
+The third is Goibhniu, whose name is derived from Old Irish “gobae,” which means “smith.”
+He was the metal smith of the Tuatha De, creating swords that would never fail to strike their target.
 What makes him the most interesting to me is his role as a brewer and giver of feasts.
 His beer of immortality and his ownership of the magical cow of abundance, the Glas Gaibhnenn, protected the other gods from sickness and old age.
 Although said to have passed away from a plague (odd, given his role), it is also said that he became Gobban Saer, a legendary builder of churches across the island.

 In Norse tales, Regin is a smith who is adept at working with iron and the softer metals of silver and gold, being both a blacksmith and a craftsman.
-In a story of betrayal and death, the god Loki kills Regin’s brother Otr, whose father demands Loki pay him back in gold.
+In a story of betrayal and death, the god Loki kills Regin’s brother, Otr, whose father demands Loki pay him back in gold.
 The gold is cursed and causes Regin’s other brother, Fafnir, to kill his father.
 It is this greed that turns Fafnir into a dragon.
 Although Regin gets none of the gold, he becomes smith to the king and foster father to the hero Siguard, who will in turn destroy the dragon Fafnir.
 Some tales talk of Regin being a man, while the Poetic Edda says he and his family are dwarfs, and he was versed in magic, as well as smithing.

 Wayland the Smith

-Now, for the last stop, take a trip with me as we visit the best known of them all, still recognized to this day not only through folklore, but through place names that still exist in the green country shires of England and more.
+Now, for the last stop, take a trip with me as we visit the best known of them all, still recognized to this day not only through folklore but through place names that still exist in the green country shires of England and more.
 Across Europe, from Germany to Scandinavia, into France, and across the waters to Iceland, there are tales aplenty.
 He has also gone by Weland, Galand, Volund, and a host of other names.
 Welcome, to the hammer and tongs of Wayland the Smith.

 He is mentioned in many sources.
 There is the Volundarkvida, a poem out of Iceland’s Poetic Edda, as well as Iceland’s prose Thidriks saga, both from the 13th century.
 It is here where he is described as a prince of the elves, “one of the alfar.”
-German poetry about Theoderic the Great give Wayland as being the father of Witige, one of that country’s famous heroes.
+German poetry about Theoderic the Great gives Wayland as being the father of Witige, one of that country’s famous heroes.
 The Anglo-Saxon poems Waldere and Deor include Wayland, discussing the smith’s lamentations during captivity, as does the epic story Beowulf.
 He is even mentioned by the great king Alfred the Great.
 In the king’s translation of Boethius, Alfred asks “what now are the bones of Wayland, the goldsmith preeminently wise?” which indicates just how respected this craftsman was.
-One of the additional tidbits that I found interesting is that that Wayland’s father is sometimes said to be a giant, which is odd, given that he’s also elvish.
+One of the additional tidbits that I found interesting is that Wayland’s father is sometimes said to be a giant, which is odd, given that he’s also elvish.
 Knowing the randiness of some folkloric races, one doesn’t necessarily preclude the other.
-The hippies of the ‘60s had nothing on free love over these peoples.
+The hippies of the ‘60s had nothing on free love over these people.

 Notably, Wayland had two brothers, Egil and Slagfior.
-One day while walking, the trio happened upon three swan maidens, sunning themselves without their swan coats.
+One day while walking, the trio happened upon three swan-maidens, sunning themselves without their swan coats.
 The brothers stole the coats, keeping the women in their human forms.
 The maidens had no choice but to marry the brothers, although they eventually found their swan coats and, donning the magical garments, left the brothers.
 Perhaps coercive nuptials aren’t the best way to create a happy home.
 Wayland’s swan-wife, Hervor, bore him a son, Heime, before leaving.